jfluri/aci-whale-optimization/README.md

 [The Video of the Whale Optimization Algorithm can be found here!](https://youtu.be/sZUDrQZvTpg)

 #### Objective Function
-The opjective function of the WOA is the sphere function
+The objective function of the WOA is the sphere function

 ![Sphere Function](images/sphere-function.jpg "Sphere Function")